welcome to callenharty.com

 Callen's second book is Empty Playground: A Survivor's Story.
 It is a true story of surviving childhood sex abuse in a small town in southwestern Wisconsin.
 Foreword by Dr. David Lisak.

-Buy your copy of Empty Playground: A Survivor's Story on Amazon or order through your local bookstore.
+Buy your copy of Empty Playground: A Survivor's Story on Amazon, through Bookshop.org, or order through your favorite local bookstore.

 Callen's first book is My Queer Life, a collection of essays, poems, scenes from plays, speeches, and other writings detailing more than thirty years as a queer community activist.

-Buy your copy of My Queer Life on Amazon or order through your local bookstore.
+Buy your copy of My Queer Life on Amazon, through Bookshop.org, or order through your favorite local bookstore.

 Follow:

 Callen's blog, A Single Bluebird, averages more than 10,000 views a year.
-There are well over 350 posts on a variety of subjects, most recently one on the spate of anti-trans laws and proposals around the country and another on the election of Kevin McCarthy as Speaker of the House.
+There are about 400 posts on a variety of subjects, most recently a piece on Tucker Caelson's absurd statement on Pete Buttigieg being a "fake gay" and one on the Hands Off protests..
 Go to Callen's Blog, A Single Bluebird

 On Goodreads you can follow him at Callen's Goodreads author page

-If you are a Kindle Unlimited user you can read all of his books except Invisible Boy, A Wake, and Breathe Passion: Remembering the Wisconsin Uprising free of charge on Kindle.
+If you are a Kindle Unlimited user you can read all of his books except Breathe Passion: Remembering the Wisconsin Uprising free of charge on Kindle.

 You can also support local businesses by ordering all of his books except Breathe Passion: Remembering the Wisconsin Uprising (only available though blurb.com) through your favorite bookstore.